False. Monsanto did not invent Agent Orange.

 Given this background, we are mystified as to why certain non-governmental organizations and extremists groups continue to talk about Monsanto’s involvement with Agent Orange as if it were yesterday.

 Many widely respected companies, from German auto makers, banks and pharmaceutical companies to aeroplane manufacturers, clothing companies and food producers at one time or another have supplied governments for military procurement purposes during times of war.
 Yet few people shun these auto-makers, aspirin makers, banks, clothing companies or food producers because of that involvement.

 Why is Monsanto different?
 We would argue that in fact Monsanto is no different than those other companies.
 What is different, sadly, is that Monsanto has competitors, along with certain political groups and non-governmental organizations, that appear to see a commercial or political benefit in keeping Agent Orange in the headlines.

 Consider these facts: Monsanto stopped making Agent Orange in 1969, more than 40 years ago.
 Hardly anyone working for Monsanto at that time is still with the company today.
 The majority of the chemicals business of Monsanto was spun off in the 1990’s, and by simple math almost anyone who would have worked for Monsanto in the 1960s must be in their 60s today and is most likely retired.
 The vast majority of people working at Monsanto globally today were born long after the Vietnam war ended and the production of Agent Orange was discontinued.

-[If you've heard any other stories about Monsanto that you suspect aren't true, check out our other blog entries in this series or download our pocket-sized Myths & Facts leaflet, which is available in several languages.]
+[If you’ve heard any other stories about Monsanto that you suspect aren’t true, please review our other blog entries in this series or download our pocket-sized Myths & Facts leaflet, which is available in several languages.]